PaulHBartley/mkproj/README.md

 Let's look at what this trio of functions can do for us together.
 <br>
 ### Goal: Make a Python project folder.
-What do we need for this folder?
+What does this folder need to have?
 - A Python virtual environment
 - A local git repository
 - A remote repository connected with the local repository